 In some cases, the water itself is not to blame for hearing aid damage.
-Mineral deposits and other substances that are left behind after water evaporates can be damaging to the units, breaking down connections where they should have been.
+It’s mineral deposits are damaging and can break down connections.
 Another possibility is that the ions in the water have formed a chain that connects two electronic parts of the hearing aids that should not be connected.
-A power surge can flow between these components, damaging them even after the hearing aids are dried out.
-For these reasons, it is important to do your best to avoid submerging most hearing aids in water, although there are some units that are designed to resist water damage.
-Something like a rain storm or humidity should not have the same damaging effect of dropping your hearing aids in a sink full of water.
-Nonetheless, we’ll take a look at what can be done to dry out water damaged hearing aids.
+A power surge can flow between these components and can be damaging to them.
+For these reasons, it is important to do your best to avoid submerging most hearing aids in water.
+Something like a rainstorm or humidity should not have the same damaging effect of dropping your hearing aids in a sink full of water.
+Nonetheless, we?ll take a look at what can be done to dry out water-damaged hearing aids.

-Another possible source of damage that has to do with moisture is prolonged exposure to humidity.
+Prolonging exposure to humidity is another possible source of damage that has to do with moisture.
 Although it will take some time, hearing aids that have metal components can become damaged by humidity.
-The metal components of hearing aids tend to be covered in a protective coating, but that coating can wear down with time.
+The metal components of hearing aids tend to be covered in a protective coating.
+Be aware that the coating can wear down with time.
 In this case, humidity can corrode the metal components, including the early stages of rust damage.
 Humidity takes more time to work on the units than dropping them in a pool of water, but the incremental damage can have a similarly debilitating effect.

 What To Do?

 If you have damaged your hearing aids with water or humidity, it may be time to seek out professional maintenance.
 Begin your inquiry at the location where you purchased your aids.
-The professionals at this location can likely diagnose the problem, determining if it is something they can help with or something that will need to be sent out for professional repair.
+The professional can likely diagnose the problem. ?Thus, determining if it is something they can help with or something that will need to be repaired.
 Some people try to dry out their hearing aids with hair dryers or by placing them in a bag of rice to absorb the moisture.
-The use of a hair dryer is clearly a bad idea, because hearing aids are damaged by heat as well as moisture.
+Heat and moisture are damaging to hearing aids.
+The use of a hairdryer is a bad idea.
 You can try placing the aids in a bag of rice to draw out the moisture, but the damage may remain for the reasons described above.
 In most instances, support from a trained manufacturer or professional will be necessary.